 Your Agency Leader for Killer Optimization

-While most people understand the importance of SEO, the fact that over 200 factors go into determining where every website ranks make it easy to see why there is so much confusion over the process.
+While most people understand the importance of SEO, the fact that over 200 factors go into determining where every website ranks makes it easy to see why there is so much confusion over the process.

 Add in the fact that over the years there are major updates, some ranking factors become obsolete while other new ones are added, and it can be easy to lose track of some of those ranking factors.

-The good news is that there are certain pillars of optimization that stay the same over time, and the first step is ranking is to build an excellent website that focuses on on page optimization with the build.
+The good news is that there are certain pillars of optimization that stay the same over time, and the first step in ranking is to build an excellent website that focuses on on page optimization with the build.

 While many people talk about technical SEO and off page SEO, if the on page optimization isn’t done correctly, all the other efforts are for nothing.
-Learn more about our seo company and our values here.
+Learn more about our SEO company and our values here.

 Proper Keyword Density